 Using undiluted paint, apply a thin layer of paint to the stamp.

 Always test the print on a piece of paper first to see how much pressure you need to apply to get the desired look.
-Keep in mind that it is a hand-printing technique, so every print will look different.
+But keep in mind that it is a hand-printing technique, so every print will look different.

-TIP: You can use the test paper afterward for gift wrap or make cards!
+TIP: You can use the patchwork tiles’ test paper afterwards for gift wrap or make cards!

 Once you are happy with the print, you can start to print on the tiles directly.
 Use one hand to carefully position the stamp and the other to apply pressure once it’s in place.